-I’m always looking for crafts for my preschoolers that provide lots of repeated practice with grasping scissors correctly and cutting on lines accurately.
+I’m always looking for new Christmas scissor crafts for kids that provide lots of practice with scissors.
 This easy Christmas craft is the perfect holiday card for preschoolers.
 For even more practice with scissors, go ahead and make them for the whole family!

-WHAT YOU’LL NEED: Red and green construction paper (or you could use cute holiday themed craft paper of your choice), scissors, glue.
+-Red and green construction paper (or you could use cute holiday themed craft paper of your choice)

 HOW TO CHANGE IT UP: